sbunver/Weighted-Directed-Graph/README.md

 # Weighted Directed Graph

-An example of directed weighted graph implementation.
+An example of weighted directed graph implementation.
+It includes followings

+1. An implemantation of weighted directed
+2. Dijkstra shortest path algorithm on this implementation.
+3. A util function to find given graph is acyclic or not.

 ## Before Build
 !!!NOTE!!!
 I tried this in MacOS only so if you can find similar Linux commands also it  will works.